ldn-softdev/jtc/Walk-path tutorial.md

 ```
 ##

--find all the string occurrences where letter `e` is present:
+- find all the string occurrences where letter `e` is present:
 ```bash
 bash $ <<<$JSS jtc -w'<e>R:'
 ```